Junior-Software-Developer-GitHub/Drivers-Premium/README.md

 #Drivers-Premium

 # 📔What is it?
-Drivers Premium is an open source application that simulates the official branch of "Road Traffic Safety Agency" of motor vehicle drivers
+Drivers Premium is an open source application made in .NET Core 3.0 that simulates the official branch of "Road Traffic Safety Agency" of motor vehicle drivers

 # ⚠️Requirements
 .NET Core 3.0 => https://dotnet.microsoft.com/download/dotnet-core/3.0